open-source-labs/SeeQR/roadmap.md

     - Refactor codebase to elimiate <strong>prop-drilling</strong> allowing for future iterability.

+        - Continue working on state management (usereducer, usecontext, etc)

-    - Update ui of the initial landing page of application with cloud database instructions
+    - Update UI of the initial landing page of application with cloud database instructions

-    - continue working on state management (usereducer, usecontext, etc)

-    - fix outdated dependencies, currently packages must be force installed
+    - Fix outdated dependencies, currently packages must be force installed

+- Mac vs Windows:

+    - In the '../backend/src/models/configModel.ts' on line 9 - 11 specifies where the configFile will be downloaded.
+The 'home' variable will be different for Mac and Windows users.
+Utilize an if conditional statement here to prevent the need for maintaining two branches (main and devosx) for windows and mac.

+    - For Windows set `home = process.cwd()` on line 10 and for Mac set <br>`home  = ${os.homedir()}/Documents/SeeQR` </br>

 - Database management

-    - currently postgres imports/duplicates only works for either windows or osx/linux. main branch supports windows, devosx supports mac/linux, resolve this asap to not have to keep up with two branches
+    - Currently postgres imports/duplicates only works for either windows.

-        - perhaps use .pgpass file instead of pgpassword environment variable for security (for postgresql imports/duplicates)
+        - Perhaps use .pgpass file instead of pgpassword environment variable for security (for postgresql imports/duplicates)

-        - found in backend/helperFunctions.ts
+        - Found in backend/helperFunctions.ts

     - Fix importing MySQL databases (currently creating an extra hollow copy or not working at all)

         - Currently importing MySQL databases will work when only MySQL server is up on MAC OS.

-    - add ability to have multiple sqlite databases
+        - MySQL databases that are imported will only show data type, but not column name.

-    - fix deleting sqlite databases (currently only works randomly, likely not closing connection before attempting unlink)
+    - Fix sqlite and RDS databases (currently only Postgres and MySQL are working)

-    - support for amazon aurora (beware of billing)
+    - Support for amazon aurora (beware of billing)

 - Queries page

     - Fix query execution plan table view, likely broke while updating frontend dependencies
-    - Fix query execution plan table view, likely broke while updating frontend dependencies

     - Utilize local storage to save query history.
 Currently the history disappears when we reload application.

-    - Work on explain function for mysql and sqlite, may have different metadata from existing postgres implementation, display whatever you can get
     - Work on explain function for mysql and sqlite, may have different metadata from existing postgres implementation, display whatever you can get

 - 2D visualization / ER tables: